JWEN0518/E-PORTFOLIO-SECP1513/Assignments/Industry Talk and Industry Visit/Assignment  3.md

 Finally, with this project, I was able to utilize my skills and increase my knowledge.
 I look forward to the next stages of the project and future projects.
 Collaborating with the people in this group has helped me hone my skills.
 They are great people and I am grateful to be able to work with them.
 I look forward to another time to be able to collaborate with them at another time.
 I also understand that I need to learn more so as not to be left behind by others.
 Because I also have a dream to become someone who is proficient in the field that I choose.

+---
+## QUESTION FROM AUDIENCE

+1. Did you consider the affordability and accessibility of the helmet for a wide range of users?

+   Yes, we have considered this.
+Therefore, we have created two versions of our product.
+The price of our first version, 'Smart Helmet,' is cheaper and more affordable for users, but we have added fewer functions to this product.
+However, for the second version of the product, it includes more comprehensive functions within the 'Smart Helmet,' making it more expensive than the first version.

+2. How to control the heads up display?

+   Inside of our "Smart helmet" that contain the microphone .Therefore , "Smart helmet" can be controlled by using the voice.